AntonioModer/adonaac.github.io/source/documentation/solid/index.markdown

 sidebar: false
 ---

-<h3 id="description" data-magellan-destination="description">Description</h3>
+{% title Description %}

 A physics solid used by Mogamett to create static collision bodies.
-It's just a normal <code class="text">mg.Entity</code> class with an already initialized <code class="text">PhysicsBody</code> mixin.
-You can create your own instances whenever necessary, but usually the [Tilemap](/documentation/tilemap) takes care of it on its own.
-So far this class only works for the <code class="text">
+It's just a normal {% text mg.Entity %}
+class with an already initialized {% text PhysicsBody %} mixin.
+You can create your own instances whenever necessary, but usually the [Tilemap](/documentation/tilemap) (if you're using it) takes care of it via the
-engine</code>.
+{% call :generateCollisionSolids %} call.
+This class works only for the {% text engine %}, meaning in conjunction with the use of the {% text fg.world %} instance.